digitalearthafrica/ndvi-anomalies/README.md

 ## Background

-Production of Landsat resolution NDVI standardised anomalies for the Africa continent.
 Standadised NDVI Anomalies provide alternative measures of the relative vegetation health.
-These indices can be used to monitor the areas where vegetation may be stressed, and as a proxy to detect potential drought.
+These indices can be used to monitor areas where vegetation may be stressed, and as a proxy to detect potential drought.Standadised NDVI anomalies are departures from long-term averages.
+Negative values represent a reduction from normal NDVI, while positive values represent an increase from normal.

+DE Africa Production of Landsat resolution NDVI standardised anomalies for the Africa continent.

 ## Description

 The Standardized NDVI Anomaly will have the following specifications:

 * Developed using Landsat 5,7,and 8 satellite imagery
+* Harmonization of the Landsat 5,7 with 8.
 * Monthly temporal frequency
 * Have a spatial resolution of 30 metres
 * Monthly NDVI climatologies are based on data from 1985 to 2020